 A practical tip if you are living in a non-English speaking country:

-Put yourself a target for each movie/radio talk show you watch or
+Set yourself a goal for each movie/radio talk show you watch or

-- Put a target of learning one or two new useful
+Set a goal of learning one or two new useful

-phrases on the next English speaking movie you watch.
+phrases from the next English speaking movie you watch.

-- Then, during the movie, remind yourself to put
+Then, during the movie, remind yourself to pay

 in sentences of your own.
 And try to include it in your following

 Learn some new phrases on the next movie!

 This can be a great way to learn new phrases

 because you catch them in "real" life situations.
 You get to